lgbouma/gyrojo/drivers/HOWTO.md

 2. `prepare_koi_jump_getter.py`

-Crossmatch the gyro KOI sample (output of number #3 above) against JUMP.
+  Crossmatch the cumulative KOI sample (output of number #3 above) against JUMP.
 Needs access to the JUMP "explore" SQL interface to run.
 Cleans the initial SQL query results, and constucts the list of necessary spectra, and makes an scp script that can be used to pull the deblazed spectra from shrek.
 Also makes CSV files like `/data/interim/koi_jump_getter_{sampleid}.csv`, which contain the JUMP and Gaia, B20, S19/21, etc information.

 3. `scp_HIRES_lithium_data.sh`

   Run this to then get the HIRES spectra to the local drive.

-4. Measure the lithium equivalent widths from the spectra, using `measure_Li_EWs.py`
+4. `measure_Li_EWs.py`

 5. `calc_koi_lithium_posteriors.py`